Hospital Emergency Codes:

 1. Mobilizing resources: Hospital staff will work to mobilize additional resources, such as staff, supplies, and equipment, to handle the increased demand.

-2. Coordinating with other healthcare facilities: The hospital may coordinate with other healthcare facilities in the area to share resources and coordinate patient care.
+2. Coordinating with other healthcare facilities: The hospital coordinates with other healthcare facilities in the area to share resources and coordinate patient care.

 3. Triage: Hospital staff will triage patients to determine the severity of their injuries or illnesses and prioritize care based on the severity of the condition.